 Maybe survey height isn’t even the issue.
 Landscaping or snow could get in your way, or construction could render an area inaccessible.
 Ever try measuring gutters on a house?
 Forget about it.
 When a busy street separates you and a building, you could channel your inner Frogger to get those measurements, but there’s a good chance that might not go your way.
 What’s a guy or gal to do?

-That’s where Spike, a laser measurement solution, comes in handy.
-Just attach Spike to your smartphone or tablet, stand at a safe distance, snap a picture and capture all the measurements you need.
+That’s where Spike, a laser measuring tool, comes in handy.
+Just attach Spike to your smartphone or tablet, stand at a safe distance, snap a picture and capture all the measurement data you need.
 Instead of long, frustrating hours, you can now measure in minutes and save yourself that headache.
 And rather than hauling a team of two or more people into the field, you can measure by yourself.

 Spike measures distances from 6–650 feet, or 2–200 meters, away, so you have plenty of leeway when those tricky situations arise.
 If the survey area fits into your smartphone or tablet viewfinder, you can measure anything along that plane.
 And did we mention that your measurements boast an accuracy of plus or minus 3 percent when optimally positioned?